trunkclub/trunkclub.github.io/_posts/2015-09-14-reactjs-the-good-and-the-bad.md

 We've had 100% React applications in production for a few months now, and we're not looking back.
 Do you use React in production?
 Let us know!

-PS: Here is the full list of technologies we’re using in our newer applications:
+PS: Here is a list of some neat technologies we’re using in our newer applications:

 - [Webpack](https://webpack.github.io/)
 - [React](https://facebook.github.io/react/)